-Some Burmese people use the word "Kala/Kula" to describe our race and say it is not a bad word, but it is like a discriminating word for us.
+Some Burmese people use the word "Kala/Kula" to describe our race and say it is not a bad word but a discriminating word for us.

-Usually, when a man and woman are into arguments, a man would talk too much.
+Usually, when a man and woman are into arguments, a man talks too much.
 A common phrase used in this kind of situation is telling the man something like, "You are so effeminate."
-This implies that being a girl/woman is not good, and I have used this phrase before without realizing its consequences.
+This implies that being a girl is not good, and I have used this phrase before without realizing its consequences.

 Shwe Yi: The image of LGBTQ+ people is not favorable.
-LGBTQ+ people are usually viewed as hypersexual, and often, they are ridiculed.
+LGBTQ+ people are usually viewed as hypersexual and are often ridiculed.
 This is also how the character of LGBTQ+ people is portrayed in mass media.
 In the Myanmar film industry, gay men and transgender women are portrayed as incompetent, wearing funny dresses and acting in an exaggerated way to delight the audience.

 As a pan-sexual or genderless, I look at someone as a human being, and I like to get to know them because of their personality or perspective.
 I am now 26-year-old, and people would ask me questions like, "when will you have a boyfriend?
-This is a quite common microaggression in Myanmar society.
-I wonder why specifically boyfriend or man?
-Because there are more than two genders and I am attracted to all genders, so my partner could be a man or otherwise.
-Even if they know my sexual orientation, some people would say things like this.
+This is quite a common microaggression in Myanmar society.
+I wonder why, specifically boyfriend or man?
+Because there are more than two genders, and I am attracted to all genders, my partner could be a man or otherwise.
+Some people would say things like this even if they know my sexual orientation.
 It's like they don't care about my identity.

 Recognizing microaggressions and overcoming implicit bias

 Sushil: Before, I would think we were an ethnic minority, which is why we have microaggressions.
-Learning how other people experience it as well, even being a majority or based on gender, skin colors, or sexual orientation, I realized that it is more significant than I thought.
+Learning how other people experience it, even being a majority or based on gender, skin color, or sexual orientation, I realized that it is more significant than I thought.
 I wouldn't ignore it next time.
 For example, one of my classmates shared that he was called out for applying lotion as he has a dark skin texture.
 So, I believe in educating people.
-Like giving out pamphlets and raising awareness would be better.
+Like, giving out pamphlets and raising awareness would be better.
 It is hard to talk to people who have no awareness at all.
-We would become more respectful to one and another by having a better understanding of the possible impact of microaggressions and implicit bias.
+We would become more respectful to one another by better understanding the possible impact of microaggressions and implicit bias.